rpdl-net/rpdl.net/content/news-posts/2022-first-quarter.md

 [If you wanna join the cool kids club.](https://rpdl.net/donate/)

 PS: We still don't have advertisements and never will.
-PPS: We also added [Ko-fi](https://ko-fi.com/rpdl) and our application to subscribestar was denied as our project doesn't suit them.
 PPPS: We also added a $1 donation tier because I've no idea why we didn't have one before.

 # The Survey {#survey}